-Boxelder Bug Control & Treatments
+Boxelder Bug Facts & Information

 Boxelder bugs are black with reddish or orange markings on their back.
 Adult boxelder bugs have a body shape that is a somewhat flattened and elongated oval and is about half an inch long.
 They have six legs and two antennae that are typically half of their body length.
 Nymphs look similar to adults but lack wings and are bright red in color.
 Their red color can get them confused with the spotted lanternfly but they are nothing alike.